odibua/covid19TrackingProject/README.md

 #### Data for Researchers
 For researchers who would like to directly use data, the relevant csvs are contained in directories of form `states/{STATE}/csvs/`.
-Each of these contain csvs containing state/death information with names formatted as `{STATE}_{COUNTY}_ethnicity_cases.csv`.
+Each of these have csvs containing state/county information with names formatted as `{STATE}_{COUNTY}_ethnicity_cases.csv`.
 The directory for California is located [here](https://github.com/odibua/covid19TrackingProject/tree/master/states/california/csvs)

-Each csv has columns of data containing the case/death count of each ethnicity, the date of that count, and a disparity ratio that is defined as the ratio between the percentage of total cases represented by an ethnicity to that same ethnicity's representation in the state/county of interest.
-For example, a disparity ratio of two would mean that a particular ethnicity is represented in COVID twice as much as would be expected based on their population.
+Each csv has columns of data containing the case/death count of each ethnicity, the date of that count, and a disparity ratio that is defined as the ratio between the percentage of total cases/deaths represented by an ethnicity to that same ethnicity's representation in the state/county of interest.
+For example, a disparity ratio of two would mean that a particular ethnicity is represented in COVID twice as much as would be expected based on their representation in the region.

+**NOTES OF INTEREST**
-**In many counties/states their are people whose ethnicities are not known.
-Those are ignored in this code.**
+1. In many counties/states their are people whose ethnicities are not known.
+Those are ignored in the data set

+1. While the raw data for each region are updated automatically, the csvs are updated manually on a periodic basis.
+   If the dates in your csv of interest are not up to date, check the raw data for that county.
+If there is more recent raw data, process this data by following the instructions [here](#handling-processing-errors)

 #### Packages Used
-The main packages used can be found in ```setup.py```.
-These are
+The main packages used can be found in [setup.py](https://github.com/odibua/covid19TrackingProject/blob/master/setup.py).
+They are listed below.

 ```
 autopep8